samuelkadolph/activerecord-retry/README.md

 # activerecord-retry

-activerecord-retry add query retrying to `ActiveRecord` reads and transactions on specific errors.
+activerecord-retry adds query retrying to `ActiveRecord` for reads and transactions on specific errors.

 ## Description

-Retries reads and transactions when an `ActiveRecord::StatementInvalid` occurs that matches a list of errors.
+Retries reads and transactions when an `ActiveRecord::StatementInvalid` error occurs that matches a list of errors.
 Default list of errors includes errors related to failover situations to allow for graceful failovers during a request and to attempt prevention of data loss for temporary issue.